guanjq/targetdiff/README.md

 To train the model from scratch, you need to download the preprocessed lmdb file and split file.

 To evaluate the model on the test set, you need to download the test_set.zip.
-It includes the original PDF files that will be used in Vina Docking.
+It includes the original PDB files that will be used in Vina Docking.

 ## Training
 ### Training from scratch